jsanon01/data-science/log.md

 ### Technology Domain

-We define four distinct categories of technology:
+We define four distinct categories of Technology:

-- customer interfacing technology =>
+- Customer Interfacing Technology =>

 is interaction with the customer facing processes and services

-- product technology =>
+- Product Technology =>

 that can be operated, monitored and/or interfaced remotely and can interact with its environment 24/7

-- operational technology
+- Operational Technology

 contains all information systems used for managing, operating and monitoring automation systems.

-- and business process technology.
+- and Business Process Technology.

 consists of information technology and solutions that are used for managing business processes and executing business transactions, i.e. systems that support day-to-day business operations.